-What's your RRSP contribution limit?
-Here's the max for 2017
+What’s my RRSP contribution limit?

 How to find out your own contribution limit

 After Canada Revenue Agency processes your tax return, CRA sends a Notice of Assessment, which includes your next years’ contribution limit.
 This notice also shows your unused contribution room.
-Alternatively, you can call your local Tax Information Phone Systems (TIPS) number, and be sure to have your SIN and previous tax return ready.
+You can also call your local Tax Information Phone Systems (TIPS) number, and be sure to have your SIN and previous tax return ready.
+Alternatively, you can register for My Account with CRA to view your RRSP limit as well as track your refund, make updates to your return and monitor payments.

 Can I only put in cash?